dotnet/android/Documentation/guides/MSBuildBestPractices.md

 ## Should I use BeforeTargets or AfterTargets?

-NO!
+It depends, but probably not.

-Let's look at a simple example of why.
+Let's look at a simple example of why you might not want to do so.
 Let's assume we have a target that runs the linker after `Build`:

 ```xml
 <Target Name="_LinkAssemblies" AfterTargets="Build">